Privacy Policy

 For Product Talk Blog Readers

-If you read Product Talk on the web or via an RSS reader, know that I use Google Analytics to track usage data.
-However, I do not collect any personally identifying information.
-All of my Google Analytics data is anonymized.
+If you read Product Talk on the web or via an RSS reader, know that I use both Google Analytics and Ghost.org to track usage data.

 If you aren’t familiar with Google Analytics, all this means is that I know how many people visited each page, I get some navigational cues (e.g. a visitor visited this page and then this page), and I can see what terms people searched for.
 I don’t know who you are, what you individually read, or what you searched for.
 I only get anonymized numbers (e.g. 50 people visited this article, a person visited this page and then this page).